pingcap/django-tidb/README.md

 ## Migrate from previous versions

 Releases on PyPi before 3.0.0 are published from repository https://github.com/blacktear23/django_tidb.
-This repository is new implementation and released under versions from 3.0.0.
+This repository is a new implementation and released under versions from 3.0.0.
 No backwards compatibility is ensured.
 The most significant points are:

-- Only Django 3.x and 4.0 are tested and supported.
+- Only Django 3.2 and 4.0 are tested and supported.
 - Engine name is `django_tidb` instead of `django_tidb.tidb`.

 ## Known issues